 What Is a Sump Pump?

 A sump pump is a small pump that is typically installed in the lowest area of a home such as a basement or crawl space, and its purpose is to remove excess water or sewage.
-If you want answers to the question, “What is a sump pump?”
-David Leroy Plumbing can get you those answers, as well as provide maintenance and installation services.
+In addition to sump pumps, we provide a variety of wastewater pump services and installations.

-Sump pumps are common in areas of the country where there is lots of rain or substantial snow that can flood a basement when it melts.
-They are instrumental in diverting water away from the foundation, where it could cause significant damage if allowed to collect.
-Another type of sump pump is a sewage lift pump.
-These pumps are part of self-contained systems, and are often found in homes where the septic system is above the basement floor.
+- Sewage lift pumps are part of self-contained systems, and are often found in homes where the septic system is above the basement floor.
 Homes that have bathroom basements frequently have this type of sump pump.
 It lifts the sewage out of the basement to the sewer line.
 New Cumberland, PA plumbers can assist you with all your sump pump needs.

 How They Work

-Part of knowing the answers to the question, “What is a sump pump?” is understanding how one works.
 A sump pump is usually installed in a specifically designed pit with a gravel base.
 When the pit fills up with water, the pump automatically switches on.
 The pump pushes the water out of the home through pipes that terminate far enough away where it will not harm the foundation.
-The technicians at David Leroy Plumbing are skilled at explaining all the details about how a sump pump works and are familiar with diagnosing and repairing any sump pump issues you may have.
+Our plumbers at David Leroy Plumbing are skilled at explaining all the details about how a sump pump works and are familiar with diagnosing and repairing any sump pump issues you may have.

 Contact us today at 717-963-2034 and we’d be happy to troubleshoot any problems you may have with your sump pump or assist with installing one in your home for better drainage solutions.